-the train passes a certain point.
-This may increase the risk at these crossings.

-- Trains may become out of sequence, causing network congestion and increasing signaller workload, increasing the risk of mistakes being made. - TSRs are only effective if the driver observes the local instructions.
-The more TSRs on a route, the greater the chance of one being accidentally missed by a driver. - 2.4.21 For these reasons, TSRs are only applied where absolutely necessary and where there will be negligible transference of risk. - 2.4.22 Developing the capacity of the railway requires, as a minimum, a suitable and sufficient risk assessment of every level crossing on the affected route under the proposed new conditions.
-The general effects of increasing the speed and/or frequency of trains are: - Increased risk of a collision at level crossings - Worse consequences in the event of a collision at a level crossing, owing to higher velocity of impact and/or a greater chance of a second train coming - Reduction of sighting of approaching trains, reducing the available time to cross - A requirement to move existing whistle boards further away, such that they may no longer be effective - Longer closure time of crossings to vehicles (public and private) and pedestrians - Movement of strike-in points, which detects an approaching train, for active level crossings - 2.4.23 Network Rail has a statutory duty, as outlined in the proof of Mark Brunnen, to run an efficient railway.
+- 2.4.17 TSRs may have further-reaching effects on the safety of users: - They may have an adverse effect on the operation of active level crossings, which are calibrated to be triggered when the train passes a certain point.
+This may increase the risk at these crossings. - Trains may become out of sequence, causing network congestion and increasing signaller workload, increasing the risk of mistakes being made. - TSRs are only effective if the driver observes the local instructions.
+The more TSRs on a route, the greater the chance of one being accidentally missed by a driver. - 2.4.18 For these reasons, TSRs are only applied where absolutely necessary and where there will be negligible transference of risk.
+Within the Essex Order there is a TSR in place at Pagets level crossing on the Down line, which has added an additional 40 seconds in journey times for passengers travelling in that direction. - 2.4.19 Developing the capacity of the railway requires, as a minimum, a suitable and sufficient risk assessment of every level crossing on the affected route under the proposed new conditions.
+The general effects of increasing the speed and/or frequency of trains are: - Increased risk of a collision at level crossings - Worse consequences in the event of a collision at a level crossing, owing to higher velocity of impact and/or a greater chance of a second train coming - Reduction of sighting of approaching trains, reducing the available time to cross - A requirement to move existing whistle boards further away, such that they may no longer be effective - Longer closure time of crossings to vehicles (public and private) and pedestrians - Movement of strike-in points, which detects an approaching train, for active level crossings - 2.4.20 Network Rail has a statutory duty, as outlined in the proof of Mark Brunnen, to run an efficient railway.
 Level crossings are a significant risk to timetable resilience, where any asset failures or incidents can lead to train delays.
-Only by removing these interface points through the rationalisation of the level crossing network can we entirely remove this risk to the efficient and effective timetabled service. - 2.4.24 Further details on the operational responsibilities for the Route Level Crossing Managers and their teams will be covered in John Prest's proof on each specific level crossing.
+Only by removing these interface points through the rationalisation of the level crossing network can we entirely remove this risk to the efficient and effective timetabled service.

+2.4.21 Further details on the operational responsibilities for the Route Level Crossing Managers and their teams will be covered in Dan Fisks proof on each specific level crossing.